vivek-vishwanath/xv6/README.md

 system to safely but efficiently store user data.

-NOTE: For simplicity, and to avoid autograder build failures, the branch for lab 4 has the user-space components for all new system calls already implemented.
-You are expected to add the kernel-side component of the call.
+NOTE: For simplicity, and to avoid autograder build failures, the branch for Lab 4 has the userspace components for all new system calls already implemented.
+You are expected to add the kernel-side component of these calls.

 ## Part 1 -- Adding Users